kubernetes-sigs/external-dns/docs/tutorials/kube-ingress-aws.md

 [Kube-ingress-aws-controller][1], [Skipper][4] and external-dns
 support [RouteGroups][3].
-External-dns needs to be started with `--source=routegroup` parameter in order to work on RouteGroup objects.
+External-dns needs to be started with `--source=skipper-routegroup` parameter in order to work on RouteGroup objects.

 Here we can not show [all RouteGroup capabilities](https://opensource.zalando.com/skipper/kubernetes/routegroups/),